Secure-Embedded-Systems/vodice24-asic-opt/README.md

 potential gains of cryptographic implementations in efficiency, in scope, and in innovation are simply too big to ignore the hardware design domain.

+The objective of this tutorial is to introduce a standard open-source ASIC design flow using cryptographic hardware design examples.
+Tutorial attendees will learn specifically about techniques for high performance, and techniques for low area.
+In each case, attendees will target the OpenROAD ASIC design flow for Google Skywater 130nm standard cells.

+In this design process, the attendees will learn how to analyze the tool output, and how to make meaningful design decisions towards high performance or low area in hardware.

+1/ Transform a C reference implementation to RTL hardware, without the magic of a compiler or a high-level synthesis tool.
+2/ Understand common RTL design transformations for high performance in hardware: pipelining, unfolding, and retiming 3/ Understand common RTL design transformations for low area in hardware: multiplexing and bitserial design.

+## Schedule

 | Time  |  Topic                 |
 |-------|------------------------|
 | 9:00  | OpenROAD Design Flow   |